Skip to content

 Discovering Cyprus

-Last time Cyprus was featured it was all about a divided island.
-Though the political situation is complicated for sure, I recommend to visit both parts of the island.
-So I won’t differentiate between the Turkish and the Greek parts in the following gallery.
-The pictures 5, 6 and 7 need some background: After the Ottoman conquest of Cyprus former Gothic Cathedrals were converted into Mosques.
-Interestingly some where not destroyed and just minor changes were made (like the destruction of angel figures due to the ban of images in Islam) and the altar was displaced within the church, so the believers would be able to pray in the direction of Mekka.
-According to Ottoman traditions the former Cathedrals were equipped with carpets and the inner church was painted white.
-Though inside as well as outside you still see the Christian heritage.
-The clean and bright style of Islamic religious decoration combined with the dark and serious Gothic style makes for a thouroghly fascinating combination.
+The last time Cyprus was featured was about a divided island.
+Though the political situation is complicated, I recommend visiting both parts of the island.
+So, I won’t differentiate between the Turkish and the Greek parts in the following gallery.
+Pictures 5, 6, and 7 need some background: After the Ottoman conquest of Cyprus, former Gothic Cathedrals were converted into Mosques.
+Interestingly, some were not destroyed, and only minor changes were made (like the destruction of angel figures due to the ban on images in Islam).
+The altar was displaced within the church so the believers could pray in the direction of Mekka.
+According to Ottoman traditions, the former Cathedrals had carpets, and the inner church was painted white.
+Though inside as well as outside, you still see the Christian heritage.
+The clean and bright style of Islamic religious decoration combined with the dark and gothic severe style makes for a thoroughly fascinating combination.

 test